ifandelse/machina.postal/README.md

 ## Really, there's not much....let's have a looksee:
 The plugin consists of an object literal with the following members:

-* `channels` - this is a channel cache for postal (so that new ChannelDefinitions aren't getting created/destroyed all the time).
-If you create an FSM named "myFsm" and you don't change the `config` options (below), you will see two channels appear in this cache: "myFsm" and "myFsm.events".
-The "myFsm" channel is for handlers, and it will have a member which is an array of postal subscription definitions.
-The "myFsm.events" channel is for publishing events, and it will have a member named "eventPublisher" which is the callback subscribed to the "*" event on the FSM, relaying the events to postal.js.
 * `config` - object literal containing default "suffixes" for the handler and event channels.
 The handlerChannelSuffix defaults to an empty string, while the eventChannelSuffix defaults to ".events".
 While it's certainly possible to let the FSM publish event messages and listen for handler messages on the same channel, it's recommended to separate them, in case you happen to name an event identical to a handler name (and thus get double triggering, or, God forbid, a message loop).
 * `wireHandlersToBus` - set up function which handles subscribing an FSM to postal.js, using the channel name provided.
 * `wireEventsToBus` - set up function which handles subscribing to the FSM "event firehose" (the "*" event) and publishing those to postal.js.